 Getting Started with Cloudera Data Science Workbench

-This topic provides a suggested method for quickly getting started with data science workloads on Cloudera Data Science Workbench.
-For detailed instructions on using Cloudera Data Science Workbench, see the Cloudera Data Science Workbench User Guide.
+This topic provides a suggested method for quickly getting started with data science projects on Cloudera Data Science Workbench.

 Watch the following video for a quick demo of the steps described in this topic: